Steve McNair: 1999 season: Super Bowl season

 The team officially changed its name from Oilers to Titans for the 1999 season as they debuted a new stadium, Adelphia Coliseum.
-Early in the season, McNair was diagnosed with an inflamed disk following the Titans' 36–35 win over the Cincinnati Bengals, and needed surgery.
+Early in the season, McNair was diagnosed with an inflamed disk following a narrow 36–35 victory over the Cincinnati Bengals, and needed surgery.
 In his stead entered Neil O'Donnell, a veteran who had guided the Pittsburgh Steelers to the Super Bowl four years earlier.
 Over the next five games, O'Donnell led the Titans to a 4–1 record.
-McNair returned against the St. Louis Rams, and with McNair starting, Tennessee won seven of its last nine games, good for a record of 13–3 and second place in the AFC Central.
+McNair returned against the St. Louis Rams, and with McNair starting, Tennessee won seven of its last nine games, good for a 13–3 record and second place in the AFC Central.

-The Titans opened the playoffs at home against the Buffalo Bills in a Wild Card game, winning on the "Music City Miracle" and eventually advancing to Super Bowl XXXIV in a rematch with the Rams.
-On the second-to-last play with the Titans facing 3rd down and 5 to go, McNair was hit by two Rams defenders, but he somehow got away and completed a 16-yard pass to Kevin Dyson to gain a 1st down at the Rams' 10-yard line.
-On the final play of the game, McNair's pass to Dyson was complete, but Dyson was unable to break the plane of the goal line, giving the Rams the win.
+The Titans opened the playoffs at home against the Buffalo Bills in a Wild Card game, winning on the "Music City Miracle" and eventually advancing to Super Bowl XXXIV in a postseason rematch with the Rams.
+On the penultimate play of the game with the Titans facing 3rd-and-5 to go, McNair was hit by two Rams defenders, but he somehow got away and completed a 16-yard pass to Kevin Dyson to gain a first down at the Rams' 10-yard line.
+On the final play of the game, McNair's pass to Dyson was complete, but Dyson was unable to break the plane of the goal line, giving the Rams a 23–16 victory.
+In his only Super Bowl appearance, McNair threw 22-of-36 for 214 yards while rushing eight times for 64 yards.
 McNair signed a new six-year contract after the 1999 season worth US$47 million.

 2000–2001

-McNair played in all sixteen games in 2000 but did not start the first of two annual games against the Steelers.
-This was because of a sternum injury incurred in a 17–14 win over the Kansas City Chiefs the previous game.
-Following the Titans’ bye week Neil O'Donnell started against his former team but after O’Donnell threw three picks he was sacked out of the game in the final four minutes.
-McNair came in and threw a touchdown to Erron Kinney; a missed Steelers field goal attempt resulted in the Titans winning 23–20.
+McNair played in all 16 games in 2000 but did not start the first of two annual games against the Steelers because of a sternum injury incurred in a 17–14 victory over the Kansas City Chiefs the previous game.
+Following the Titans’ bye week, Neil O'Donnell started against his former team, but after O'Donnell threw three interceptions, McNair came in and threw a touchdown to Erron Kinney; a missed Steelers field goal attempt resulted in the Titans winning 23–20.

 Following a 13–3 season in 2000 which ended in a playoff loss to the Baltimore Ravens, McNair put together his most productive year as a pro in 2001.
 In 2001, McNair registered career passing highs in yards (3,350), completions (264), touchdowns (21), and quarterback rating (90.2).
 He was also the team's most effective rusher, tying George for the club lead with five scores.
 Named to the Pro Bowl for the first time, McNair sat out the game due to a shoulder injury.